-Vietnam and Thailand: the most popular holiday destinations in Southeast Asia.
-They are similar in climate and food, while some differences are obvious, including culture and language.
+Vietnam and Thailand are the most popular holiday destinations in Southeast Asia.
+They are similar in climate and food, though obviously different in culture, lifestyle and travel experience.

-Below we list five major differences between Vietnam and Thailand, to help you decide which to visit.
-These are based on our own travel experiences and investigations over the past two years.
+Below we list five major differences between the two countries, to give you a quick overview and help you decide which to visit first.
+These are based on our own travel experiences, investigations, and partnerships with local operators.

 |Vietnam …||Thailand …||Vietnam or Thailand?|

 |Culture and history||… is influenced by three main religions — Buddhism, Taoism and Confucianism — with a lifestyle inherited from the French colonial period.||… practises Theravada Buddhism (90%+ of the population) along with a western lifestyle.||Vietnam|